-Existing tree cover and woodland lots should be retained in order to maintain the natural appeal and character of the area and be developed in a manner which conserves, to the extent possible, wildlife habitat; particularly in areas adjacent to wildlife management areas or other sensitive ecological areas.
+- Existing tree cover and woodland lots should be retained in order to maintain the natural appeal and character of the area and be developed in a manner which conserves, to the extent possible, wildlife habitat; particularly in areas adjacent to wildlife management areas or other sensitive ecological areas. - Areas under a forest management plan may have differing management objectives.
+The Manitoba Forestry Association shall be consulted on any development proposal impacting these lands. - Minor land clearing may be permitted in order to allow for the development of a building site.

-- 2. Minor land clearing may be permitted in order to allow for the development of a building site. - Clearing of land shall require drainage improvements including a drainage plan and/or Water Rights License.
-Manitoba Sustainable Development shall be consulted to determine if drainage improvements are required. - 4.
-Agricultural uses are included in this policy.
+4. Clearing of land, including for agricultural uses, shall require drainage improvements including a drainage plan and/or Water Rights License.
+Manitoba Sustainable Development shall be consulted to determine if drainage improvements are required.